 I pedal on.

 The country moves gradually from in front of me, past my periphery and into my rear view, breezily or painfully slowly, through pouring rain and thin October sun, through muted mornings and the orange bonfire of late afternoon, a conveyor belt of information, fields and farmyards and the smell of manure, empty village squares, pine forests and vineyards, leering factories, markets, old stone bridges over rivers, train lines, iron crosses in the middle of fields, dogs hurling themselves at fences at me, stooped old men turning with their whole bodies to watch as I pass.
-Outside, sucking all that good oxygen in, ten eleven twelve hours a day, alive.
+Outside, sucking all that good oxygen in, seven, eight, nine hours a day, alive.

 High up on a hill at Hautefort I see the château Louis XIII built for his mistress.
 I cycle through Montignac where the 17,000yr old paintings at Lascaux of the aurochs and bison are.
-The Romanesque abbeys at Moissac, and at Clauné overlooking the Loire, the beating of small wings echo across the vaulted ceiling.
+The Romanesque abbeys at Moissac, and at Cunault overlooking the Loire, the beating of small wings echo across the vaulted ceiling.
 I light two candles for loved ones and pray.
 I see old shuttered-up houses floating on lawns of purple flowers.
 On the old converted train line I pass by crumbling station platforms and imagine the men and women with their trunks sitting on some idle afternoon in wait.

 I fly down descents whooping like a fool, tiptoe through enormous empty churches, small-talk with French men the age of old oaks outside boulangeries, sit on stoops dicing up saussicon with my fold-up knife like I’m Rambo, two glasses of wine down at dinner I stare goggle-eyed into space, glowing, scrawling in my notebook the account of the day passed.